nehajayan11-crypto/Return-Delivery-Intelligence-System/README.md

 1. Product returns directly affect logistics costs
 2. Helps reduce reverse logistics inefficiencies
 3. Matches your logistics and returns analysis experience perfectly

+However from analysing the model accuracy report/classification report I found that the models are giving 100% accuracy in its prediction which seems high unlikely towards any data.
+To understand further i checked if there is any one feature who is dominating every other feature in its prediction also if there is any one feature whose correlation is near to 1.0.
+Upon testing this theory i found that is_returned feature is more domineering towards other features with correlation 1.0 that means that its a major red-flag when it comes to machine learning modelling
+It usually indicates:

+1. Data Leakage

+Meaning:

+The model is indirectly “seeing the answer” before prediction.

+2. Correlation close to +1 means:
+As the feature increases,
+the target variable also increases almost perfectly.

+This is extremely unusual in real-world business data.